Last modified: 05 Dec 2024

 Synopsis:

 Chandra's absolute pointing accuracy is generally better than 0.4 arcsec.
 This can be improved in an absolute sense by cross-matching Chandra sources with other higher precision catalogs or in a relative sense by cross matching one Chandra observation with another observation.
-The CIAO tools reproject_aspect, wcs_match, and wcs_update can be used to compute the fine astrometic shifts between two source lists and apply the offsets to various Chandra files.

-reproject_aspect is actually a script which runs the two tools: wcs_match and wcs_update.
+The second part of the thread shows the step-by-step instructions for using the CIAO tools reproject_aspect, wcs_match, and wcs_update to compute the fine astrometic shifts between two source lists and apply the offsets to various Chandra files. reproject_aspect is actually a script which runs the two tools: wcs_match and wcs_update.
 For more flexibility these tools can be run individually which is done in this thread.

 Purpose: